des4maisons/til/dog_training.md

+- If you want to teach your dog to *not* do something, be vigilant about giving them what they want when they are not doing it, and taking something away when they are.
+E.g.,
+    - Leaving kitchen door open while dog not in kitchen; closing it as soon as dog sticks face in.
+    - Feeding little treats while dog lies nicely down under the table while we are eating; putting all the treats away as soon as they get up.
+    - Putting on collar as long as they are sitting still; remove collar, put it away, and go do something else as soon as they become lazy and lie down or as soon as their butt pops up.
+    Sometimes they will *mostly* obey you but still try to get away with things if they feel the tradeoff is worth it.
+Crank up the removal of desired objects until they are being obedient as much as you need them to be.
+- Eventually your dog will learn 'no'.
+Before that, it's really hard to teach them *not* to do something.
+How do they know they are being rewarded for *not* doing something?
+Learning 'No' is very helpful.
+- Giving my dog a dog-bed has helped (I think) make her more relaxed.
+    - It's her space, no one will bother her there, she can relax and chew her bones there.
+    - You can tell her to go to her bed while you do otherwise disturbing chores such as vacuum, sweep, or move furniture around.
+- Get a dog-walker.
+    - A good dog-walker will train off-leash recall, no jumping, etc.
+    - If you go for group-walks, your dog will become part of a pack.
+Deep bonds form between the dogs.
+They spend less time figuring out *how* to have fun with the other dogs, and more time just having fun.
+    - Your dog will be rid of excess energy otherwise used to whine and bother you when you are at home, and chew important things when you are out.
+The dog feels more at ease to just sleep, because her basic needs are met.
+- I have found that the age 9-10 months is when things get a lot easier.
+    - My dog got a lot more focus at that time
+    - was able to better understand cause and effect relationships,
+    - and became overall more affectionate and loving.

+    Before 9 months, training to do certain things was a nightmare, an exercise in despair and frustration.
+Concepts like these would fall on deaf ears:
+    - don't go in the kitchen
+    - don't race through doors ahead of me
+    - don't pull me on walks", "don't chase that squirrel
+    - sit (not lie down, not run around) while I put your collar on to go for a walk
 - Success percentage for obedience in a given environment:
     - 80% <=: your dog is good :)
     - 60-80%: Keep training in that environment